 Adult Learning Principles

-The adult theory that Knowles developed details some of the ways in which adults learn differently than children.
+The adult learning theory that Knowles developed details some of the ways in which adults learn differently than children.
 His adult learning theory also sets forth certain assumptions about how adults learn.
 Knowles identified six main assumptions regarding adult learning.
-Knowles principles and assumptions should be incorporated into the design and delivery of adult-oriented or educational programs.
+Knowles principles and assumptions should be incorporated into the design and delivery of adult-oriented training or educational programs.

-Knowles six adult :
+Knowles six adult learning principles:

 1. Adults are internally motivated and self-directed